ITISFoundation/cookiecutter-osparc-jupyterlab-service/README.md

 make tests
 ```

+### Extend the tests
+Right now, tests only checks that cookiecutter can be run and the Docker images built.
+Manual testing is still required to check that the build images run as expected.

 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE)

 ## More Details

+This cookiecutter allows users to choose a Kernel, among Python, R and Julia, where they can install packages with from a requirement-like file (see [env-config]({{cookiecutter.project_slug}}/env-config/)) for details.

+In case these options are not enough, they can build their custom image.
+We recommend to use one of the [Jupyter Docker Stacks]({{cookiecutter.project_slug}}/Dockerfile#L4-L5) as base (so JupyterLab is already installed and configured) and the [start-up scripts](./{{cookiecutter.project_slug}}/boot_scripts/) can be re-used.

+By default, with this cookiecutter, users install their libraries in the main kernel (i.e. we don't add an additional kernel to the ones already shipped with the base JupyterLab).
 ---

 <p align="center">